 Google: Storyboard, Mood Board, or Style Sheet

-Thu, May 11 – MIDTERM: Individual 5-page papers and treatments of group projects present to class for peer-critique.
+Mon, May 07 – MIDTERM: Individual online articlesand treatments of group projects present to class for peer-critique.

 – Russell, Legacy, “Digital Dualism And The Glitch Feminism Manifesto,” Cyborgology, December 10, 2012.

--Parkhill, Chad and Jessica Ridgers (2011).
+-Parkhill, Chad and Jessica Rodgers (2011).
 “Queer/Error: Gay Media Systems and Processes of Abjection,” Error: Glitch, Noise, and Jam in New Media Cultures, Ed.
 Mark Nunes.
 London: Bloomsbury Academic. pp. 210-226.